18069682/isiZulu-image-Captioning/README.md

 isizulu_captioning.ipynb

 zu_captions.json
+⚠️ If the Notebook Asks for an HF Token (Cell 9)

+Some versions of the pipeline require HuggingFace authentication to load translation models.

+If prompted for a token:

+Name: HF_TOKEN
+Value: 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

+Paste this into the input box and run the cell again.
 All Python dependencies (torch, torchvision, nltk, pillow, etc.) are installed automatically inside the notebook.

 🚀 How to Run the Project (Step-by-Step)